Everybody Dies (House)

-"Everybody Dies" is the series finale of the American medical drama television series House.
+"Everybody Dies" is the final episode of the American medical drama television series House, and aired on Fox in the United States on May 21, 2012.
 It is the 22nd episode of the eighth season and the 177th overall episode of the series.
-It originally aired on Fox in the United States on May 21, 2012.
-While treating a drug-addicted patient, House is forced to examine his life and future.
+In the episode, House is forced to examine his life and future while treating a drug-addicted patient.
+The title references the series' first episode, "Everybody Lies", a phrase that also serves as House's mantra.

-The series finale aired immediately following "Swan Song", a two-hour retrospective episode.
-The episode featured cameos from multiple characters in previous seasons, including Remy "Thirteen" Hadley, Allison Cameron, Martha Masters, Dominika Petrova, and Stacy Warner, as well as Lawrence Kutner and Amber Volakis, who both died in previous seasons but appeared as hallucinations.
-The episode was watched by 8.72 million U.S. viewers and received mixed critical reception.
+The episode aired immediately following "Swan Song", an hour-long retrospective episode.
+It featured cameos from multiple characters from previous seasons, including Remy "Thirteen" Hadley, Allison Cameron, Martha Masters, Dominika Petrova, and Stacy Warner, as well as Lawrence Kutner and Amber Volakis, who both died in previous seasons but appeared as hallucinations.
+The episode was watched by 8.72 million viewers in the U.S. and received mixed critical reception; E!
+Online and Entertainment Weekly praised its writing and acting, while The A.V.
+Club was more critical of its plot and writing.

 Plot

-House wakes up next to a dead body in an abandoned building that is slowly burning down.
-He starts to hallucinate about former and deceased colleagues and realizes he is arguing with his own subconscious about whether he should escape or die in the fire.
-Flashbacks show that in the days prior, House took up the case of Oliver, a heroin addict.
-Oliver overheard that House is facing felony vandalism charges, and had offered to take the blame for House as he believed he was about to die, but House realized that Oliver will likely live.
+After waking up next to a dead body in an abandoned building that is slowly burning down, House starts to hallucinate about his former and deceased colleagues and realizes he is arguing with his own subconscious about whether he should try to escape or die in the fire.
+Flashbacks show that he took up the case of Oliver, a heroin addict, in the days prior to waking up in the abandoned building.
+Oliver overheard that House would be facing felony vandalism charges and had offered to take the blame for him as he believed he was about to die anyway, but House realized that Oliver would likely live.
 In the present, House recognizes the dead body as Oliver.